 Why are you saving?
 What’s your end goal?
 Maybe it’s something big like a wedding or house deposit, or maybe it’s just for that peace of mind.
 But not having a clear goal, could really be muffling your motivation to save.

-Write down your goal, including the amount you're saving for and what you want to do with the money.
+Write down your goal and how much you want to put away.
 Then check in regularly to remind yourself why you're saving.
-Focus on what you're aiming for and work backwards to be sure you will get there.
 If habit #1 is creeping up on you, keep reminding yourself of the end goal and why you are saving in the first place.
-Set up your Saving tile in Yolt to watch your savings grow over time.

 6. Overspending here and there